What Are Solar Panels Made Of?

 1. Sunlight passes through the tempered glass and EVA layers and reaches the PV cell layer.

-3. The p-type layer (doped with boron) and the n-type layer (doped with phosphorus) form an electric field at the p-n junction, which drives the excited electrons toward the n-type side, creating direct current (DC) electricity.
+3. The p-type layer (boron-doped) and the n-type layer (phosphorus-doped) form an electric field at the p-n junction.
+That field pushes excited electrons toward the n-type side, producing direct current (DC) electricity.

-4. Electrical contacts, known as metal fingers, collect the electrons and direct them to conductive strips called busbars.
+4. Metal fingers collect the electrons and route them to conductive strips called busbars.

-5. The busbars transmit the DC electricity from the panel to a solar inverter.
+5. Busbars carry the DC electricity to a solar inverter.

-6. Housed in a protected junction box, the inverter converts the DC electricity into alternating current (AC) that can power your home.
+6. The inverter, housed in a protected junction box, converts DC electricity to alternating current (AC) that powers your home.

 Bottom line on solar panel construction